Slack alternatives: why should you consider them and what are the best ones?

 Rocket.Chat has great native integrations for services such as GitHub, AWS, Atlassian, Zapier and many others.
 In case you’re migrating from Slack, they make the data importing very easy and even have a quick tutorial that will help you out.

-The hub allows native video conferencing, so you don't need to move through screens or install third-part apps.
+The hub also allows secure video conferencing in partnership with Pexip, so you don't need to move through screens or install third-part apps.
 Team collaboration is very practical and easy in this platform as everything can be organized in channels, threads, group chats and direct messages.

 For those who want to boost sales, this Slack alternative has also great omnichannel features to improve customer experience.
 Thanks to its complete toolset, you can support agents and managers with smart data that will help you understand better how well your team is performing.